IMU-ICCS/ems-main/event-management/README-for-TESTING.md

 **After Application deployment...**

-  * Terminate the VM of the Aggregator's
+  * Terminate the VM of the Aggregator

 **Next, check the logs of:**